-This is a serious process, everyone has questions.
-Here is a list of some of the most common questions our staff answers daily.
+Debt settlement is a complicated, multi-faceted process.
+The following is a list of some of the common questions our staff fields daily.

-A: It is highly unlikely that a creditor will want to negotiate on an account that is current.
-A creditor needs to see that you are unable to pay due to being in a financial hardship.
-Unfortunately, this means you would have to be behind in your payments for us to work on an account.
+A: It is highly unlikely that a creditor will want to negotiate a current account.
+A creditor needs to see that you are unable to pay due to financial hardship.
+You would have to be behind in your payments for us to work on an account.